-If your Dell is showing signs of slow performance, or perhaps it’s stopped responding altogether, follow these 12 troubleshooting tips to help resolve system performance issues.
+If your Dell computer is showing signs of slow performance, or perhaps it’s stopped responding altogether, follow these 12 troubleshooting tips to help resolve system performance issues.
 We’ve put together some easy ways to solve slow computer problems and make Dell laptop running faster.

 - Make sure memory usage is fully optimized